aryeelab/diffloop/README.md

 column is the number of paired-end reads support that particular PET.

 ## Loading data
-We read in data from the preprocessing pipeline using the `loopdataMake` function.
+We read in data from the preprocessing pipeline using the `loopsMake` function.
 The example in the [vignette](https://dl.dropboxusercontent.com/u/210183/diffloop_2016-04-13.html) uses sample data included in the `diffloopdata` package.